 In this context, the Central Bank also noted: "Portfolio sales are a legitimate and necessary approach for banks to use to address non-performing mortgage loans."

 I will briefly cover the tracker mortgage examination, as we will go into more detail later.
 Of the 3,490 customers identified in our phase 2 report, we remediated 2,500 by the end of quarter one 2018, in line with our commitments.
 We will meet the deadline for remediation for the vast majority of the remaining customers in this group by the end of June, with a small number completed in July as they require manual calculations and, therefore, additional levels of assurance.
-There will be an exception for approximately 100 additional customers whom we have as yet unable to locate, despite our best efforts.
+There will be an exception for approximately 100 additional customers whom we are as yet unable to locate, despite our best efforts.
 Every effort is being made in that respect.

 Following a further file review, we confirmed in April 2018 that up to 2,000 additional customers are impacted by the examination.
 The exact number is subject to completion of the bank's internal file review process and assurance by the external, independent third party, KPMG.
 The majority of these customers retained their tracker mortgage but because of various different administration errors were on wrong rates.
 The remediation payments will be of a significantly smaller magnitude than for those customers who should have been on a tracker rate but were on another product types.
 We are currently working to correct the rates of these newly identified customers, and this will be complete by the end of quarter three 2018.
 We expect to substantially progress the redress and compensation payments to these customers by the end of quarter three, with all of these customers to be completed in quarter four.